intmus/inttheory19-20/_05-counterpoint-embell-shapes/b1-cantfirmand1st.md

 ### 1:1 Counterpoint (first species)

-In first species counterpoint, we begin with a *cantus firmus* (new or existing) and compose a single new line—called the *counterpoint*—above or below the cantus firmus.
-That new line contains one note for every note in the cantus--both the cantus firmus and the counterpoint will consist of only whole notes.
+In first species counterpoint, we begin with a *cantus firmus* (new or existing) and compose a single new line--called the *counterpoint*--above or below the cantus firmus.
+That new line contains one note for every note in the cantus; both the cantus firmus and the counterpoint will consist of only whole notes.
 Thus, first species is sometimes called one-against-one or 1:1 counterpoint.

 ## Goals for this topic